Eric W. Kneedler

-Eric W. Kneedler is an American diplomat who has served as the United States ambassador to Rwanda since October 2023.
+Eric W. Kneedler is an American diplomat who served as the United States ambassador to Rwanda.

 Early life and education

-Kneedler earned his Bachelor’s degree from Pomona College, and his Master’s degree from the Johns Hopkins School of Advanced International Studies.
+Kneedler earned his Bachelor's degree from Pomona College, and his Master's degree from the Johns Hopkins School of Advanced International Studies.

 Career

 Kneedler is a career member of the Senior Foreign Service with the rank of Minister-Counselor.
-He previously served as the Deputy Chief of Mission at the U.S. Embassy in Nairobi, Kenya, where he also served as Chargé d’Affaires, ad interim.
+He previously served as the Deputy Chief of Mission at the U.S. Embassy in Nairobi, Kenya, where he also served as Chargé d'Affaires, ad interim.
 Kneedler had also served as Counselor for Political Affairs at the Embassy in Nairobi, and held the same role at the U.S. Embassy in Manila, Philippines.
 Previously, Kneelder served as the Deputy Political Counselor at the U.S Embassy in Bangkok, Thailand, and as a Political Officer at the U.S. Embassy in Jakarta, Indonesia.
-Other assignments include Staff Assistant in the Bureau of European Affairs, a Senior Watch Officer in the State Department’s Operations Center, and various positions at the U.S. Embassy in Port Louis, Mauritius, and at the U.S. Consulate in Hong Kong.
+Other assignments include Staff Assistant in the Bureau of European Affairs, a Senior Watch Officer in the State Department's Operations Center, and various positions at the U.S. Embassy in Port Louis, Mauritius, and at the U.S. Consulate in Hong Kong.